 The extreme weather system – earning the name ‘Lucifer’ for its blistering temperatures above 40 degrees Celsius – prompted a special investigation by leading international climate scientists.
 The experts found a clear link between the high temperatures and the effects of climate change, while another study warned that 350 million Europeans per year could be vulnerable to similar extremes by the end of the century, especially in southern areas like the Balkans.

 Unfortunately, headlines like these are hardly news for development partners working in the region.
-A recent World Bank report found that summer temperatures in the Balkans could average 7.5°C higher than in pre-industrial times, with water shortages and extreme weather events becoming far more frequent and severe.
+A recent World Bank report found that summer temperatures in the Balkans could average 4 degrees Celsius or more above those in pre-industrial times, with water shortages and extreme weather events becoming far more frequent and severe.

 This growing climate risk is already threatening Serbia’s recent socioeconomic progress.
 In 2014, the country suffered its worst flooding in over a century, which pushed more than 125,000 people into poverty and caused upwards of €1.7 billion in damages.